-A lesser-known oil that has been used to treat fungal infection is neem oil.
+A lesser-known oil that has been used to manage fungal infection is neem oil.
 This oil also comes as a leaf extract and either can be applied directly on the affected areas daily.
-When using oil treatments, a light massage is the best way of an application so the oil can slowly be absorbed into the skin.
+When using oil care management, a light massage is the best way of an application so the oil can slowly be absorbed into the skin.

 Dry and Clean Feet